 Snap peas are ready for harvest around 56 days.
 Peas are also great for the soil once they die off and provide nitrogen for the other plants around it.

 Green onions are really easy to grow and they are ready to be harvested around 3-4 weeks.
 You can actually buy green onions at the store and cut off the bottoms to replant them in your garden!

 Cucumbers can be harvested within 50-60 days from planting.
 They love to be in the sun and need ample room to grow.
 Make sure to pickle the ones you won’t use right away.
 I love me some pickles!

-If you are a new gardener, I highly suggest trying some of these.
+If you are a beginner gardener, I highly suggest trying some of these.
 You can grow them in containers or a regular garden bed.
-You can also check out my post for frugal ways to save on preparing your garden to help you get started.
-Happy gardening!
+You can also check out my post for frugal ways to save on preparing your garden to help you get started if you are on a budget.